mudasobwa/mudasobwa.github.io/_posts/2018-09-10-pizza-with-ananas-topping.md

 ## Strong typing Is A Panacea

-There are fashionable rumors all around pushing that strong typing drastically decreases a number of mystakes, allows to catch any error on compilation stage and even obsoletes testing.
+There are fashionable rumors all around pushing that strong typing drastically decreases the number of mistakes, allows to catch any error on compilation stage and even obsoletes testing.
 In academic test stands maybe.
 In fancy slides.
 Not in the real life.

 Because real life is full of side effects.
 One gets data from third parties, from the internet, from the user, from the universe.
 And the universe (I am not talking about the users) is not strongly typed.

-That does not mean I deny the profit from applying the cathegory theory to computer science.
+That does not mean I deny the profit from applying the category theory to computer science.
 Not at all.
 There are areas where it works pretty well.
 Unfortunately, there are areas where it does not.
 And being 100% strong types hinders there.

 ## Monads Are A Godsend

 There are not.
 Sometimes they work.
 Sometimes they just bring a boilerplate of the inconceivable size for nothing.
 If the control flow is best described as a chain, each step might succeed or fail and we are to stop in the case of fail and immediately return the result—monads are great.
-But hey, how many processes in our life are as straightforward?
+But hey, how many processes in our lives are as straightforward?
 Even bringing `tee` monad makes the code piece an unreadable crap.

 ## The Summing Up

 There is no pill.
 The salad is almost always more tasty than a cucumber, a tomato, or an olive oil.
 Pizzas are usually made from many ingredients.
 Try to order a pizza with salami.
-Literally: a piece of dough covered with cropped salami; roomates would consider you a nerd.
+Literally: a piece of dough covered with cropped salami; roommates would consider you a nerd.

 Don’t hesitate to pick the most applicable patterns from different paradigms and mix them to achieve the best result for this particular task.
 There is nor a prophet neither a fortuneteller who knows what’s best for _you_ and _your current problem_.
 And always ask for a weird topping, like pineapple or something.
-Here is the key to bost most satisfactory and most profitable developement process:
+Here is the key to bost most satisfactory and most profitable development process:

 ## The Gold Ratio